opespe/documentation/processes/community/onboarding/README.md

 4. Open a new browser window or tab, then follow steps 1-3 again to create a `Community Active Key Pair`.
    - This key pair provides direct access to your account on-chain.
 Store it safely, in the same manner as the `Community Owner Key Pair`!

-5. To delegate some working permissions to another account without exposing the primary keys the new account (e.g. an Infrastructure Node maintained by a cloud service provider), additional *Work Keys* should be created.
+5. To allow someone else to run your AN or IN service without exposing the primary keys on your new account (e.g. deploying an Infrastructure Node maintained by a cloud service provider), additional *Work Keys* should be created.
 Create these *Work Keys* by twice repeating steps 1-4 above.
     - The following permissions are given to the *Work Keys*
-      - **Infrastructure Node Work Key**: Create Blocks, submit puzzles for scheduling
+      - **Infrastructure Node Work Key**: Create Blocks
-      - **Access Node Work Key**: Sign tallies from Personal Nodes, submit to Batching Service
+      - **Access Node Work Key**: Sign tallies from Personal Nodes
     - **NOTE**: This step is optional if it is desired to use the same keys for all actions.
 In that case, simply reuse the same `Community Active Key Pair` as the new *Work Keys*
     - Label the *Work Key* key pairs as listed below:
         - `Access Node Work Key Pair`